IcosphereIndustries/IslandTreasureMap/NOTES.md

 ## Battle Box

 ### Titles
-- **Battle Box** - The title shown when entering a game of Battle Box.
+- **Battle Box** - Signifying the initial title to be shown when entering a game of Battle Box.
-- **Select your kit** - The title shown when the game notifies you to select a kit before the game actually begins.
+- **Select your kit** - Notifies the player to select a kit when they first enter the game.
-- **Round Won!** - The title shown whenever the player's team wins a round.
+- **Round Won!** - Signifying a player winning a round.
-- **Round Lost!** - The title shown whenever the player's team loses a round.
+- **Round Lost!** - Signifying a player losing a round.

 ### Subtitles
-- **Well played!** - The subtitle that accompanies the "Round Won!" title.
+- **Well played!** - Accompanies the "Round Won!" title.

 ### Chat Messages
 ***None documented yet.***